 file.
 While this file format is the same as the.dtb

-file formatted as a flattened device tree, the different file extension distinguishes it from the main DT. - Flash
+file formatted as a flattened DT, the different file extension distinguishes it from the main DT. - Flash the

 .dtbo

-file into a bootloader runtime-accessible partition (as detailed below).
+file into a bootloader runtime-accessible partition (detailed in [Partition DTs](#partition)).

-For details on compiling with DTC and verifying DTO results on the host, see Compiling & Verifying.
+For details on compiling with DTC and verifying DTO results on the host, see Compile and verify.

 Determine a bootloader runtime-accessible and trusted location in flash